TimRudy/ice-chips-verilog/docs/validation-scheme.md

 - The non-identical segments are declarative code only, constituting wrappers;

-- The wrappers are basically wiring; for example, one wiring function is to collate scalar elements into vectors; on the LHS, vectors are part of the abstraction and are implicit - on the RHS vectors are constructed: the abstract from the concrete;
+- The wrappers are basically wiring; for example, one wiring function is to collate scalar elements into vectors.
+On the LHS, vectors are part of the abstraction and are implicit - on the RHS, vectors are constructed: the abstract from the concrete;

 - Abstractions are used in the logic code; they're what makes the code identical.

 #### Code-generation script:

-- Starts with metadata which gives the "form-factor" of a device; that is, the names and the ordering of its input and output ports;
+- Starts with metadata which gives the "form-factor" of a device; that is, the names and ordering of its input and output ports;

 - Provides the rolling up of pins such as "{... pin12_A1, pin10_A0}" to a vector "A";

 - Generates skeleton .v and .ice files;

-- Clones the common code block, written by human developer, from .v file to .ice file thus completing the files.
+- Clones the common code block, written by human developer, from .v file to .ice file, thus completing the files.

-The Automation code is a "generate" script (that I've not yet published).
+I've not yet published the "generate" script.
+You'll be hearing more about it, to be mentioned on the Wiki.

-Think of the simulated Integrated Circuit like an Integrated Circuit: The header and footer of the file, the code-generated part, is like a DIP package with metal pins - it provides a given form-factor.
+Think of the simulated Integrated Circuit like an Integrated Circuit: The header and footer of the file, the code-generated part, is like the DIP package with the complement of metal pins - it provides a given form-factor.
 The logic code put in the file is like the silicon chip, fresh from the fab line, that's dropped in and bonded inside.

+### The Contract

-#### Contract:
+#### Preamble:

 The responsibility to physically handle and publish the files is built into IceChips Automation.